Is Online Sports Betting Legal in Oregon?

 Oregon’s an interesting case because the state already had a partial exemption from PASPA which they used to offer sports betting in the past through the state-sponsored lottery.

 In 1989, three years before PASPA came into play, Oregon’s lottery added an NFL-based betting option called Sports Action that let locals bet on four to 14 weekly games (against a point spread) to win a pooled pot of money.
-This is an example of the sports pool betting that has been available in a small number of other states over the last couple decades.
+This is an example of the sports pool betting that has been available in a small number of other states over the last couple of decades.

 When congress introduced PASPA, Oregon was able to grandfather in their NFL Sports Action game and maintain it for several more years until, in 2007, they agreed to pull the game in exchange for the ability to host the NCAA’s March Madness basketball tournament.